Call4Cloud | MMP-C | Autopilot | Device Preparation

 Company Portal | Intune | Offline (device) vs Online (user) (call4cloud.nl)

-When you have made sure the App Installer is approved don’t forget to sync and assign the app in Intune when you have added the app to the collection.
+When you have made sure the App Installer is approved, remember to sync and assign the app in Intune when you have added it to the collection.

-Please Note: When assigning the app, please make sure when you are using the offline version you also configure the license type to a device license!
+Please Note: When assigning the app, please make sure that when you use the offline version, you also configure the license type to a device license!

 Please note: Even when using this option to deploy the App installer, it could take some time before the Winget.exe file arrives at the device